Meet Our Trainers

 As a child, Kara found comfort in her furry friends and was naturally drawn to the animal world.
-Kara graduated from Loyola University with her BA in Psychology and began her MA in New York, when she realized she had put her passion for animals on the back burner.
-She then began working at a veterinary center for the next year, and from then on animals were her number one priority.
+Kara graduated from Loyola University with her BA in Psychology and is now attending Johns Hopkins University where she will receive her Masters in Clinical Mental health counseling.

 Shelly comes from a long line of dog lovers.
 There has never been a time when her family unit hasn’t included a dog or two, mostly Great Danes.